 - A:

 - Overdubs are recordings added to an existing track to enhance or replace parts of the original performance.
-For example, if you record a live take with guitar and vocals, then later add a second guitar part or vocal harmony, those additions are considered overdubs.
+For example, if you record guitar and vocals, then later add a second guitar part or vocal harmony, those additions are considered overdubs.

 - Q: